SAMISsw/LUUL/README.md

 ## License

-MyLibrary is available under the MIT license.
+LULUKit is available under the MIT license.
 See the LICENSE file for more info.

+## LULUKit Example Code
 ```swift

 import SwiftUI